remysedlak/remysedlak/README.md

 📍 University of Pittsburgh | Pursuing B.S. in Computer Science & Psychology
 ---
-Feel free to email me about any inquiries: remysedlak@gmail.com ALWAYS open to discuss or collaborate on projects or ideas
+Feel free to email me about any inquiries: remysedlak@gmail.com.
+I am ALWAYS open to discuss or collaborate on projects and ideas